(Chandrayaan-2 Infographic Source: The Times of India)

-It was a mixed feeling when one heard on the recent India’s attempt to land a lander on the Moon (the Americans & the Russians have done in the 1960s and recently the Chinese have done it on the dark side of the moon where it was once alleged to have secret alien base):-
+It was a mixed feeling when one heard on recent India’s attempt to land a lander on the Moon (the Americans & the Russians have done in the 1960s and recently the Chinese have done it on the dark side of the moon where it was once alleged to have a secret alien base):-

 India’s space agency, Isro, has not yet released information on how it lost contact with its Moon lander seconds before it was due to touch down on the lunar surface.
 But former members of the agency tell the BBC what may have gone wrong.

 Chandrayaan-2 (Moon vehicle 2) entered the Moon’s orbit on 20 August and was due to land on the lunar surface a little after midnight India local time (1800 GMT) on 7 September – a month after it first shot into space.

 But contact was lost moments before the lander (named Vikram, after Isro founder Vikram Sarabhai) was expected to touch down at the lunar south pole.

 The orbiter has since spotted the lander on the surface of the Moon – unbroken, but tilted on its side.
 So far, scientists have not been able to establish contact with it.